All-sky limits on Sterile Neutrino Galactic Dark Matter obtained with SRG/ART-XC after two years of operations

 with parameter $A$ related to the signal flux as

 To constrain $A$ at a given energy $E$ (and hence the mixing $\theta$ at a given sterile neutrino mass $m_s$) we construct the log-likelihood function

 where $\sigma_i^2=\l\Delta D_i\r^2$, i.e. the main errors are pure statistical.
-To find the upper limit for the signal amplitude $A$, we perform the following procedure: for each energy we increase $A$ to make the following equality true
+To find the upper limit for the signal amplitude $A$, we perform the following procedure; for each energy we increase $A$ to make the following equality true

 where $\hat{A}$ is the maximum likelihood estimate of A. In the large count limit, the log-likelihood difference reduces to $\Delta \chi^2$ for a single degree of freedom.
-In terms of Gaussian standard deviations, one side 95\% CL upper limit corresponds to $1.64\sigma$, i.e.\ to $\Delta \chi^2 = 2.71$.
+In terms of Gaussian standard deviations, one side 95\% C.L. upper limit corresponds to $1.64\sigma$, i.e.\ to $\Delta \chi^2 = 2.71$.
 Consequently we constrain the sterile-neutrino mixing angle as a function of sterile neutrino mass, the results are presented in Fig.\,\ref{fig:results}.

-{\it 4.} Our limit (red line in Fig.\,\ref{fig:results}) is the first ever limit based on the all-sky X-ray survey.
-In our 12-40\,keV interval of sterile neutrino masses, similar searches for the traces of DM radiative decay have been recently performed with {\nustar} observations in various parts of the sky, excluding Galactic plane ($|b|<15^{\circ}$) \citep{Roach:2022lgo}.
-In our study we confirm the results obtained earlier with {\nustar}.
-Also, with respect to their results our analysis excludes a new region in ($\sin^2\theta$, $m_s$) space as shown with shaded red area in Fig.~\ref{fig:results}.
-Note that this region has been previously disfavored by the {\nustar} observation of the Galactic bulge \cite{2020PhRvD.101j3011R}, but that analysis suffers from uncertainties in determination of the mass in the Galaxy center, while the similar estimate of the periphery part is more robust \cite{Barinov:2020hiq}.
-Note also, that both {\nustar} and our \artxc\ 95\% upper limits presented in Fig.\,\ref{fig:results} are inherently noisy due to fluctuations in real data.
+{\it 4.
+Conclusion and discussion.} Our limit (red line in Fig.\,\ref{fig:results}) is the first ever limit based on the x-ray data with uniform sky coverage.
+In our 12-40\,keV interval of sterile neutrino masses, similar searches for the traces of DM radiative decay were recently performed with {\nustar} observations in various parts of the sky, excluding the Galactic plane ($|b|<15^{\circ}$) \citep{Roach:2022lgo}.
+In our study, we confirm the upper limits obtained there.
+As compared to Ref.\,\cite{Roach:2022lgo}, our analysis also excludes a new region in [$\sin^2(2\theta$, $m_s$] space, i.e., is the hatched area above red line in Fig.~\ref{fig:results}.
+We should note that this region has been previously disfavored by the {\nustar} observation of the Galactic bulge \cite{2020PhRvD.101j3011R}.
+Taking the uncertainties of determination of the mass of dark matter in the central regions of the galaxy into account \cite{Barinov:2020hiq}, we expect that our estimates, based on all-sky data are more robust.
+The main result of our work is that we independently confirm the {\nustar} results obtained in~\citep{Roach:2022lgo,2020PhRvD.101j3011R}.
+Note that it is important to confirm these constraints with different experiments, since all 95\% upper limits presented in Fig.\,\ref{fig:results} are inherently noisy due to statistical fluctuations in real data.